Skip to content

 6. (Optional) Configure SSL

 If you’re using SSL for secure connections, additional configuration is required in `server.xml` (e.g., enabling the HTTPS connector and specifying keystore settings).
-Refer to the official Tomcat SSL documentation or your organization’s SSL setup guide for details:
+Reach out to Support for related documentation.

 7. Update the Windows Service